- Daufuskie Island Residents Only -

 How is cargo identified?

-Cargo is anything that is more than one carry-on (to include one approved expandable wagon) plus a personal item such as a purse or briefcase.
+Cargo is anything that is more than one carry-on (or one approved expandable wagon) plus a personal item such as a purse or briefcase.

 Can you preschedule cargo?